GuillaumeCandela/GuillaumeCandela.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Left: 16th-century manuscripts featuring Indigenous languages.
-Center: Geographic distribution of documented languages.
-Right: The innovative digital catalog interface developed for the project.
+    Left: Geographic origin of a 16th-century religious book featuring Andean Indigenous languages published in Lima, Peru, in 1584.
+Right: An amazing capture of the Juan de Tovar's codex conserved at the John Carter Brown Library.
 </div>

 ## Project Overview

 This comprehensive digital initiative catalogued and digitized hundreds of historical documents containing Indigenous languages from Latin America and the Caribbean, spanning from the 16th to the 19th centuries.
-The project was developed in close collaboration with Indigenous community members to ensure ethical and culturally appropriate data curation practices.
+The project was developed in close collaboration with Indigenous scholars to ensure the use of ethical and culturally appropriate data curation practices.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">